Skip to main content

 Sinem has extensive experience in the managerial world, having worked for 12 years as a regional sales manager and finance manager in Istanbul.
 She combines her award-winning academic credentials with her business experience to teach apprentices the most effective leadership strategies.

-For clients who want to run a closed cohort, we have the flexibility to deliver the programme at locations nationwide.
-If you do not want to use your organisation's facilities, we are happy to arrange an alternative teaching venue that is more convenient for your staff.
+For clients wishing to run a closed cohort, we have the flexibility to deliver the programme at locations nationwide.
+If you do not wish to use your organisation's facilities, we are happy to arrange an alternative teaching venue that may be more convenient for your staff.

-Henley Business School also delivers open cohorts in venues across the country.
-We typically deliver our first and last workshops at our Greenlands campus near Henley-on-Thames.
+Open cohort workshops are typically taught at our Greenlands campus near Henley-on-Thames.
 Set in sweeping parkland on the banks of the River Thames, this beautiful campus provides an inspiring and reflective environment for focused work and study.

 Why choose Henley?